|

 as well as scrap or good quantity of the order.

-The start and end times of an order are required to determine the machine occupancy time for the respective order.
+The start and end times of an order are required to determine the machine occupancy time of the respective order.
 Only then can an accurate consolidation of order, product, and machine data be ensured.
 The infographic below illustrates this schematically.
-Further below, you will also find a 90-second explanatory video of the infographic with all background information.
+Further down, you will also find a 90-second explanatory video for the infographic with all the background information.

 With this data, all relevant factors for an OEE calculation are available.
-ENLYZE then calculates the OEE for each order, each facility/machine, and each location.
-This way, the OEE can be analyzed at all relevant aggregation levels.
+ENLYZE then calculates the OEE for each order, machine, and location.
+This way, OEE can be analyzed at all relevant aggregation levels.

 Why are additional machine data needed?

-To determine the OEE metric, only the performance parameter of the system is necessary.
-One might then ask why integrating the PLC with many other process parameters is relevant and why a simple retrofit with a sensor for performance determination is not preferred.
+For the determination of the OEE key figure, only the performance parameter of the system is necessary.
+One might ask why integrating the PLC with many other process parameters is relevant and why a simple retrofit with a sensor for performance measurement is not preferable.

 Additional process parameters are necessary to understand the causes of changes in the OEE.